 Hello and welcome to my website.
-My name is Jakub Marian, and I am a Czech linguist, data scientist, graphic designer, and musician.
+My name is Jakub Marian, and I am a Czech data scientist, linguist, geographer, and musician.

-Mathematics and programming have been an important part of my life since the age of 15, when I started developing professional websites (working on complex projects for corporate clients), through high school (where I won a European prize for my work on computer simulation of liquids) up to university (with a scholarship at Berlin Mathematical School), and now I work part-time as a data scientist in a bank.
+Mathematics and programming have been an important part of my life since the age of 15, when I started developing professional websites for corporate clients, through high school (where I won a European prize for young scientists for my work on computer simulation of liquids) up to university (with a scholarship and master’s degree in Mathematics at Berlin Mathematical School, being mostly interested in differential geometry and probability theory).

 Music is something that is very close to my heart because both of my parents are musicians, and I have been playing the classical guitar since the age of six (completing 15 years of formal music education and then playing in a guitar ensemble).
-As a practising musician, I mainly play the M-Stick now, which is a guitar-like instrument I invented, and I also perform research in music theory.
-I specialize in Baroque music (especially the pieces of J. S. Bach).
+As a practising musician, I play the guitar (both acoustic and electric) and the M-Stick, which is a guitar-like instrument I invented.
+I’ve been also working on picking up the piano and the flute and perform research in music theory.

 If you have any questions, please contact me.
 If you are interested in more detailed information about me, see my biography or a list of interviews I have given.